-The amount of depreciation and amortization of property and equipment is presented as part of the Depreciation and Amortization under Costs and Expenses in the consolidated statements of comprehensive income.
+The amount of depreciation and amortization of property and equipment is presented as part of Depreciation and Amortization under Costs and Expenses in the consolidated statements of comprehensive income.

-The cost of fully depreciated assets still used in business amounted to P176.5 million and P152.0 million as of December 31, 2014 and 2013, respectively.
+The cost of fully depreciated assets still used in business amounted to P179.2 million and P176.5 million as of December 31, 2015 and 2014, respectively.